bccomputerscience/COMPB2/Syllabus.md

 * BC Email Address
 * Flash Drive

-## Accommodations
+## Accommodations and Special Considerations
-Students with disabilities who believe they may need accommodations in this class are encouraged to contact Disabled Student Programs & Services at (661) 395-4334, (on-campus located at Student Services Building, 1st Floor, Counseling Center), as soon as possible to better ensure such accommodations are implemented in a timely fashion.
+Students with disabilities who believe they may need accommodations in this class are encouraged to contact Disabled Student Programs
+& Services at (661) 395-4334, (on-campus located at Student Success Center Building, 1st Floor, Counseling Center), as soon as possible to better ensure such accommodations are implemented in a timely fashion.
+Students who have received an accomodations checklist must bring me a copy as directed.
+It is the students responsibility to arrange any alternative testing that is allowed under the accomodations checklist.

 ## Equity and Inclusion
 Bakersfield College is committed to creating and fostering a positive, safe and conducive learning environment based